robertdebock/robertdebock.github.io/_posts/2019-09-24-ansible-fest-atlanta.md

 [Spain seems to be the largest contributor](https://stats.eng.ansible.com/apps/docs/newmap.html) of Ansible, but next Ansible Fest will be in San Diego.

-The Contributers Summit will be in europe though.
+The Contributors Summit will be in Europe though.